CyanCoding/Brute-Force-Password-Cracker/README.md

 ```

 ## Performance:
-Here are the performance statistics that I found on my Intel i5-4460 @ 3.20GHz.
-Each program was tasked with cracking the password `zzzzzz`.
-These should give you a rough estimate of how fast the program is in each language.
-The Python version does not include statistics (such as duration or passwords / second) but those will be added soon.
-Kotlin had a few issues compiling with coroutines, so I'll get those statistics as soon as I can compile it 😂. (hint: if you're language-agnostic, use C++) Here's the results:
+Here are some statistics.
+All of these were run on the same Linux machine, so the runtime will obviously vary but it should give you a good idea of the speed differences between languages.
+Each program was tasked with finding the password `zzzzzz`.
+If you're language agnostic I highly recommend using C++.

 ### C#:
 Duration: 12 seconds